-This is an anticipated schedule for Gray Line Orlando tours to the VIP Up-close viewing area at the Banana Creek for the Space X Crew-1 launch scheduled at 2.40am on October 31st 2020. - LAUNCH DATE HAS NOW CHANGED AND IS TBA.
+This is an anticipated schedule for Gray Line Orlando tours to the VIP Up-close viewing area at the Banana Creek for the Space X Crew-1 launch scheduled at 7.49pm EST on November 14th 2020. -

-October 30th – Gray Line Orlando collects guests from set pick up locations in Central Florida Region & Merritt Island.
-Around 9pm Orlando / 10pm Merritt Island.
+Gray Line Orlando collects guests from set pick up locations in Central Florida Region & Merritt Island.

 Guests depart buses, enter Kennedy Space Center Visitor Complex through security.